fadiabdelrahim/Active-Directory/README.md

 ***Step 5: Create and configure a client virtual machine running Windows 10***

-At this point we have almost everything setup.
+<div align="center">At this point we have almost everything setup.
 The internet is connected.
 We have the NICs setup, the domain is setup with all our users, NAT is setup, DHCP is setup, and we are connected to the internal VMWare network.
 The very last thing we need to do is create the Windows 10 virtual machine in VirtualBox.
 It will use an internal NIC and it will get its IP address from our DHCP server we configured.
-Go to VirtualBox and select New
+Go to VirtualBox and select New</div>

 <p align="center">
   <img src=images/Picture171.png>